LzbnAndr313/bluetti_mqtt/README.rst

 bluetti_mqtt
 ============

+** This is a fork of the original project [bluetti_mqtt](https://github.com/ftrueck/bluetti_mqtt).
+The goal of this fork is the attempt to fix the issue with the AC200L device.**

 This tool provides an MQTT interface to Bluetti power stations.
 State will be published to the ``bluetti/state/[DEVICE NAME]/[PROPERTY]`` topic, and commands can be sent to the ``bluetti/command/[DEVICE NAME]/[PROPERTY]`` topic.